Skip to Main Content

 • Plagiarism: When including AI-generated content in your work, you must ensure that you reference it correctly.
 Any paraphrases, translations, or summaries created by AI need to be treated as direct quotations (with secondary referencing).

-• Over-reliance: Overuse of these tools may hinder your learning and lessen your academic skills.
-It is easy to use these tools to overedit work to the extent that it could no longer be considered your own work.
+• Over-reliance: You may feel that your writing isn't "good enough" and that you need the assistance of writing tools to improve your work.
+However, overuse of these tools may hinder your learning and lessen the development of your academic skills.
+It is easy to use these tools to overedit work to the extent that it could no longer be considered your work.
+It is important to use these tools alongside the development of your writing skills.
+Our Skills for Learning web pages can help you with this.

 Skills for Learning Workshop Recording